Browse by Medical Category

 Note: This provider may accept more insurance plans than shown; please call the practice to find out if your plan is accepted.

-Ronald Schouten, M.D., J.D., is the Director of the Law & Psychiatry Service of the Massachusetts General Hospital and Associate Professor of Psychiatry at Harvard Medical School.
-He has served as a teacher, consultant to organizations, and expert witness in both civil and criminal matters.
-Dr. Schouten practiced employment law in Chicago before attending medical school and has combined his legal and medical training to provide consultation and training to a wide variety of groups and individuals.
-He has extensive experience as a teacher and consultant in the traditional areas of forensic psychiatry, as well as special expertise in the areas of violence in the workplace, threat assessment, impaired professionals, sexual harassment, the Americans with Disabilities Act, and organizational consultation.
+Ronald Schouten, M.D., J.D., is Director of the Law & Psychiatry Service and the MGH/Harvard Forensic Psychiatry Fellowship, and an Associate Professor of Psychiatry at Harvard Medical School.
+He has served as a consultant to organizations and expert witness in civil and criminal matters.
+Dr. Schouten practiced employment law before attending medical school and has combined his legal and medical training to provide consultation and training to a variety of groups and individuals.
+He has extensive experience as a teacher and consultant in the traditional areas of forensic psychiatry, as well as workplace violence , threat assessment, impaired professionals, and employment discrimination.

 Back to Top